Drax Group: History

 On 13 April 2021, Drax announced that it had completed the acquisition of Pinnacle Renewable Energy Inc.

+On 3 October 2022, BBC Panorama aired an episode showing how pellets burned in Drax powerplants came from natural growth forest in British Columbia.
+This continued to be an issue throughout 2024 and 2025, with Drax accused of burning 250-year-old trees sourced from forests in Canada.

+In November 2024, Drax Group Plc pushed back the start of three new gas-fired power stations in South Wales, Suffolk, and Bedfordshire to next year because of delays in getting the units connected to the grid.
+Drax had previously stated that the facilities would start in Autumn 2024.

+Drax received over £7 billion of subsidies from 2012 to February 2025 from UK taxpayers.
+In 2024 alone, Drax's annual report showed that the company received £869 million in public subsidies.
+This equated to over £2 million per day in subsidies, an average cost of around £10/year per household in the UK.
+The firm would not have achieved its profitability of £1.06 billion in 2024 without taxpayer subsidies.
+Michael Shanks, the UK Minister of State for Energy, agreed that the subsidy arrangements had allowed Drax to make "unacceptably large profits".
+The government said that a new subsidy arrangement from 2027 to 2031 would see Drax receiving only £470m from UK taxpayers per year.

 Operations

 Drax Group's key asset is Drax Power Station.
 Originally built, owned and operated by the Central Electricity Generating Board (CEGB), Drax Power Station was constructed and commissioned in two stages.
 Stage one (units 1, 2 and 3) was completed in 1974.
 Some 12 years later in 1986, stage two (units 4, 5 and 6) was completed.
 Drax was the last coal-fired power station to be built in the UK, and was initially designed to use low-sulphur coal from the nearby Selby coalfield in six generating units.
 Each unit has a capacity of 660 MW when burning coal, giving a total capacity of just under 4 GW.
 This made Drax the largest power station in the UK.

 Related enterprises include Drax Biomass (which specialises in producing biomass pellets to be used to generate electricity and fuel domestic heating systems), Baton Rouge Transit (which is responsible for storing and loading the biomass at the Port of Baton Rouge), Haven Power (an electricity supplier) and Opus Energy (a supplier of gas and electricity to businesses across the United Kingdom).